What are the Tax Benefits of a Trust?

 - The sale of an asset will result in your company either incurring a capital gain or loss.

 Provided these assets were held for 12 months or more, the trust will be eligible for a 50% CGT discount.
 This means that only 50% of the sale of the asset is tax-deductible.
-While this, of itself, is a tax benefit, an additional benefit lies in the total net capital gain, which can be distributed the same as income tax, and yield the same tax benefit as a result.
+Additionally, an additional benefit lies in the total net capital gain.
+This is because it can be distributed the same as income tax, and yield the same tax benefit as a result.

 Tax Benefits of Unit Trusts